couchbaselabs/sdk-rfcs/rfc/0048-sdk3-bootstrapping.md

 - **GET_ERROR_MAP**

   - On success, update the connections internal error mapping and proceed with further initialization response processing.
-  - On any error, the error map can be assumed to be blank, and all existing client defaults apply (SDK default error handling is discussed in SDK-RFC#13[KV Error Map]).
+  - On any error, the error map can be assumed to be blank, and all existing client defaults apply (SDK default error handling is discussed in [SDK-RFC#13 KV Error Map][sdk-rfc-0013]).
 Proceed with further initialization response processing.

 - **SASL_LIST_MECHS**